BrittaInData/dsc-1-01-26-section-recap-online-ds-ft-100118/README.md

-# Introduction
+# Section Recap
-This short video introduces the topics we'll be covering in section 1 and why they'll be important to you as a Data Scientist.
+This short video highlights the key topics we covered in section 1 and why they'll be important to you as a Data Scientist.

 ## Objectives
 You will be able to:
-* Understand and explain what will be covered in this section
+* Understand and explain what was covered in this section
 * Understand and explain why this section will help you become a data scientist

 TEST VIDEO - TO REPLACE <br />